charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 Clprolf just classifies existing best practices, and OOP guidelines already recommends the SRP, a separation between business and technical layers, and use some objects like system abstractions, or as a representation of a real-world counterpart.
 So we all know that OOP applications already respect these principles.
 So clprolf is a way to integrate these best practices at language level, and to make an intuitive design.
 Then components becomes actors in a system, and not only technical components, and it is this addition that clprolf brings too.
 So writing an application begins by choosing our agents (or worker_agents).

+### S.O.L.I.D

+Clprolf language is especially compatible with S.O.L.I.D principles.
+Let's see how it achieves this.

+Single Responsibility Principle: The choice of a declension and a gender allows to guarantee the unique responsibility, and the same "nature", because each declension and gender have a precise responsibility.
+The "nature" keyword ensures that the inheritance remains coherent.
+The interface inheritance features assign a class role to the targeted object, guaranteeing a future single responsibility.
+All the declensions are checked for coherence with the compiler, about classes and interfaces.

+Open/Closed Principle: The clear nature and class roles, as well as the interfaces, naturally enforce the open/closed principle, with the clear and targeted design.

+Liskov Substitution Principle: All the class hierarchy truly is of the same family, with the "nature" guarantee, and the declensions (and genders).
+So Liskov substitution is direct.

+Interface Segregation Principle: There are two main kinds of interfaces (version and capacity), and the capacity interfaces refine the version ones.
+All interfaces can be even more precise with the class role indicated, thanks to the interface inheritance features.
+So all the interface methods are justified and useful.

+Dependency Injection Principle: The "with_compat" modifier clearly indicates the variables of an interface type.
+So the injections are quickly visible.
+The optional features for inheritance are a great tool to clone the associated class hierarchy in the interfaces, in the version_inh interfaces.
+So loose coupling is direct and facilitated.

 ### Clprolf COMPATIBLE WITH THE MULTI-AGENT SYSTEMS(MAS)

 Clprolf offers a perspective quite like multi-agent systems.
 But there is the difference that in clprolf all abstraction is an agent, even if it is passive.
 It is because in clprolf all abstractions with methods are viewed as active.
 The computational technical code is qualified as a worker_agent.